Value and duration

 Students who apply for a CGS-M through McMaster University will automatically be considered for an OGS or QEII-GSST at McMaster.
 For incoming Master’s students who apply for a CGS-M, please remember to choose McMaster as one of the three universities to where you would like to submit your CGS-M application.

-For all other students who are interested in the OGS and QEII-GSST awards, please contact your department in the new year.
+For all other students who are interested in the OGS and QEII-GSST awards, please contact your department.

 Students are limited in the number of years that they may hold an OGS or QEII-GSST.